apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel-Hamas war: List of key events, day 49**
+**Historic First: NASA Uses Two Worlds to Test Future Mars Helicopter Designs**

-You can read more about it [here](https://www.aljazeera.com/news/2023/11/24/israel-hamas-war-list-of-key-events-day-49).
+You can read more about it [here](https://scitechdaily.com/?p=331239).

 ## Requirements
 - Python 3.8